microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamScheduleOpenShift.md

   - `[SchedulingGroupId <String>]`: ID for the scheduling group that the open shift belongs to.
   - `[SharedOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem

+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[Application <IMicrosoftGraphIdentity>]`: identity
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
+  - `[Device <IMicrosoftGraphIdentity>]`: identity
+  - `[User <IMicrosoftGraphIdentity>]`: identity

 DRAFTOPENSHIFT <IMicrosoftGraphOpenShiftItem>: openShiftItem
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Activities <IMicrosoftGraphShiftActivity[]>]`: An incremental part of a shift which can cover details of when and where an employee is during their shift.
 For example, an assignment or a scheduled break or lunch.
 Required.
     - `[Code <String>]`: Customer defined code for the shiftActivity.
 Required.
     - `[DisplayName <String>]`: The name of the shiftActivity.
 Required.
     - `[EndDateTime <DateTime?>]`: The end date and time for the shiftActivity.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Required.
     - `[IsPaid <Boolean?>]`: Indicates whether the microsoft.graph.user should be paid for the activity during their shift.
 Required.
     - `[StartDateTime <DateTime?>]`: The start date and time for the shiftActivity.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Required.
     - `[Theme <String>]`: scheduleEntityTheme
   - `[DisplayName <String>]`: The shift label of the shiftItem.
   - `[Notes <String>]`: The shift notes for the shiftItem.